Bluedaletravelguide/KLTG/README.md

 ## Updates
 Due to ads annoyance, we removed the ad that goes full screen, and replaced it with banner ads.

+## Updates2

+We have added a new home screen upon launching the app as well as search engine for users to search and obtain the content neccessary based on their query.
+More info on the code functionalities can be found in search_screen.dart and home_screen.dart respectively.
+On top of that, these features are implemented across all other apps.